security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 ## Preparation: Clear Security Onion History

 1. Double-click the “Setup” icon on the Security Onion desktop, and enter the password “Password1”.
+1. Click "Yes, Continue!" on the first pane.
 2. Click “Yes, skip network configuration!”
 3. Click OK with the default setting of “evaluation mode.”
-4. Click OK with the default setting of “eth0” for the monitoring interface.
+4. Click OK with the default setting of “eth1” for the monitoring interface.
 5. Enter “analyst” for the Sguil username.
 6. Enter “analyst” for the Sguil password, and confirm.
 7. Click “Yes, proceed with changes!”